FAQ about the AMHI Psilocybin-Facilitator Training Program

 Q: Is psilocybin facilitation really legal?

 A: Psilocybin facilitation is legal in the State of Oregon provided that it follows the procedures in the Psilocybin Services Act.
 In the United States, psilocybin is still a Schedule I substance under the federal Controlled Substances Act.
-However, federal law apparently does not apply to Oregon’s program because strict chain-of-custody documentation ensures that the psilocybin is produced and consumed entirely within the state.
-Therefore, federal jurisdiction (which is based on interstate commerce) is not activated.
+However, the federal government has shown no interest in getting involved in the programs that are developing in various states.

 Q: Must I have had personal psychedelic experiences to apply to your program?